architkannan/atliq-hotels-python-eda/README.md

 This project demonstrates my ability to:

-1. Validate and clean raw operational data to ensure analytical reliability
+1. Validate and clean raw hospitality data to ensure analytical reliability
-2. Use exploratory analysis to uncover occupancy and revenue patterns across cities and room categories
+2. Use exploratory analysis to diagnose demand, utilization, and monetization patterns
-3. Apply statistical reasoning to distinguish genuine business signals from data anomalies
+3. Ground business insights in clearly computed metrics rather than assumptions
-4. Prepare a trustworthy data foundation suitable for downstream BI, reporting, or modeling work
+4. Build a trustworthy foundation for downstream BI, reporting, or strategy work

 ---